Get your pulses racing with the ultimate outdoor winter adventure

 Rumba Resort Pool

 Facing beautiful Bulcock Beach, Rumba Resort is perfectly located in the heart of Caloundra’s buzzing strip of cafes and restaurants.
-But perhaps it’s biggest drawcard?
-It overlooks the iconic and dazzling Pumicestone Passage - the perfect spot for a kayak or SUP during your stay.
-Post water activities include relaxing in your suite complete with bluetooth speakers,
+This gorgeous accommodation overlooks the iconic Pumicestone Passage: the ideal spot for a kayak or SUP during your stay.
+Post-water activities include relaxing in your suite complete with Bluetooth speakers, on-demand movies, a two-person spa, and a fully equipped kitchen.

 First Light Mooloolaba